 Opportunities → Scholarships

 The Nancy Norton Tomasko Scholarship fund is dedicated to providing financial support for individuals wishing to learn more about the book arts.
-The Center will award scholarships covering the full tuition and materials for one course per individual.
+CBA will award scholarships covering the full tuition for one course per individual.
 Awardees are selected based on financial need and proof of having satisfied the prerequisites for the desired course.
 Please fill out and submit the following form at least 3 weeks before the start date of the workshop to be considered for financial assistance.

 About Nancy Norton Tomasko